 This game gets a kid thumbs up.
 The girls played for over an hour at counting money and learning to make change.
 “I like it” and “It’s really fun” were the opinions stated in this household.
 And, of course, Mom likes it because it included “secret math.”

-Check out their website, www.simplyfun.com, for more details on the game.
-I really like the quality of their games.
+Check out their website, Simply Fun, for more details on the game.
+The quality of their games is above the standard.